pran-7-5/eco_style/README.md

 The reason is thc is stronger than alcohol...
 That means if you smoke first then alcohol will not have effect...

-It is like you eat the less sweet first and then the more sweet item
+It is like you eat the less sweet first and then the more sweet item, but in this case you should have more sweet(weed) first

 hemp ciggarette can replace the nicotine(hemp has very low THC than mariju)